-The three levels of law-making is an important aspect of Australian governance, so thank you for the opportunity to explain it Jaiden.
+The three levels of government is an important aspect of Australian governance, so thank you for the opportunity to explain it Jaiden.
 The three levels are:

 The Australian Parliament makes laws about matters that affect all Australians, such as foreign affairs, defence and Medicare.
 State/territory parliaments are responsible for matters that affect people who live in that state or territory, such as hospitals, police and roads; and local councils and shires control local matters such as garbage collection and libraries.